It’s Day 5 of 12 Days of Christmas Cocktails. Today I’m serving up an Egg Nog Martini. I mean, really, what’s the holidays without a little egg nog?

 At least at this point I thought it was, but who knows?
 I was starting to get a little buzzed.
 Whoops!

 So there it was, what I thought was the best Egg Nog Martini recipe that I came up with.
 Vanilla vodka, egg nog, almond liqueur.
 But I was on a roll now and couldn’t stop…what else was in my cupboards that might be good?
-I saw my stash of Torani (affiliate link) flavored sauces.
+I saw my stash of Torani flavored sauces.
 Chocolate?
 Nah.
 Caramel?
 Yes, that could be nice.
 So of course I had to mix up one with the caramel syrup.
 Yes, it was good!
 But…hold on.
 There was also a bottle of Pumpkin Pie syrup.
 Okay, one more try!
-And my husband and I both agreed that was the one we liked best!
+Liked this one the best!
 I’m guessing the brand of egg nog you purchase has something to do with the overall taste, so I’m sure you’d like any one of my experiments.